catdad/raw-viewer/analytics-explainer.md

 ## Image file type

 The main purpose of the application is to view RAW images.
-However, since every RAW format has different requirements, I have to make some tradeoffs in optimizations at times in order to support all formats.
+However, since every RAW format has different requirements, I have to make some trade-offs in optimizations at times in order to support all formats.
 File type data will be used to determine popular formats and make sure that those are the formats that are most optimized.

 ## Image metadata